danlapko/SlidesVideoSynch/README.md

 ## Video slides handling
 Slides on video detection and timestamps assignment.

-Useful for handling laction videos.
+Useful for handling lectures videos.
 You need to have video and pdf slides.
 #### Dependencies
 Install opencv and opencv-python